mSengera/zend-framework-3-u2f-module/README.md

 - Simple backend with logout button
 - New counter write after login in database
 - Clean U2fServerService
+- Main menu bar: check if user is logged in, change login and register to logout button

 ## Contact
 Marvin Sengera